yetone/get-selected-text/README.md

 Prioritize using the A11y API to obtain selected text.
 If the application does not comply with the A11y API, simulate pressing cmd+c to borrow from the clipboard to get the selected text.

-To avoid annoying alert sounds when simulating pressing cmd+c, it will automatically mute the alert sound.
-The volume of the alert sound will be restored after releasing the key.
+To avoid annoying Alert sounds when simulating pressing cmd+c, it will automatically mute the Alert sound (Only the Alert sound is muted, it won't affect the volume of listening to music and watching videos).
+The volume of the Alert sound will be restored after releasing the key.

 Therefore, on macOS, you need to grant accessbility permissions in advance.
 The sample code is as follows: